 - All stands have access to 240v power to UK 3 pin socket.
 Additional equipment, from extension leads, travel adapters to LCD screens may be provided on request.

-Rates advertised are for serving Core MOD salaried staff, these do not include associates and or staff working with or on behalf of the Core MOD, Symposia at Shrivenham reserve the right to cancel the booking/application or hold any monies paid as a credit toward a full payment.
+Rates advertised are for serving UK military staff (RN, RM, Army and RAF) Symposia at Shrivenham reserve the right to cancel the booking/application or hold any monies paid as a credit toward a full payment.

 Terms and Conditions

 As per standard CU Terms and Conditions for delegates available below